programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 For the last two weeks of the spring semester of 2023, I brought 0 A.D. into the university-level Classical and New Testament Greek class that I was teaching.
 My objective was to use the game as a tool for team building, historical study, and linguistic practice.
 This tutorial is based on that androgogical trial, as well as my hundreds of hours of first-hand experience interacting with the software.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-01.png" alt="Corey Stephan introduces 0 A.D. to his university-level ancient Greek class via a projector screen, specifically showing the technological tree of the Spartan civilization." caption="Figure 1.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-01.png" alt="The author Corey Stephan introduces 0 A.D. to his university-level ancient Greek class via a projector screen, specifically showing the technological tree of the Spartan civilization." caption="Figure 1.
 Introducing 0 A.D. to my class via a projector screen" %}

 As Sylvester Arnab, Samantha Clarke, and Luca Morini write in their 2019 article "Co‑Creativity through Play and Game Design Thinking," "students discover the importance of elements such as empathy, purpose, meaning, art, creativity, and teamwork in their [game-based] learning regardless of the specific disciplines they are pursuing."[^1] If creativity is found at the intersection of apparently disconnected subjects, then it would be challenging to think of a more creative partner for secondary or postsecondary education than cooperative RTS design and gameplay.